apache/spark/docs/configuration.md

 Since `spark-env.sh` is a shell script, some of these can be set programmatically -- for example, you might compute `SPARK_LOCAL_IP` by looking up the IP of a specific network interface.

+Note: When running Spark on YARN in `cluster` mode, environment variables need to be set using the `spark.yarn.appMasterEnv.[EnvironmentVariableName]` property in your `conf/spark-defaults.conf` file.
+Environment variables that are set in `spark-env.sh` will not be reflected in the YARN Application Master process in `cluster` mode.
+See the [YARN-related Spark Properties](running-on-yarn.html#spark-properties) for more information.

 # Configuring Logging

 Spark uses [log4j](http://logging.apache.org/log4j/) for logging.
 You can configure it by adding a